Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: Spectral Operator Learning

-It is a common sense that for these kinds of PDEs, the spectral methods of other kind of basis such as Chebyshev, Legendre, Jacobi, Laguerre and Hermite polynomials, rather than Fourier spectral method, should be applied \cite{shen2011spectral}.
+It is common sense that for these kinds of PDEs, spectral methods with other bases, such as Chebyshev, Legendre and Hermite polynomials, should be applied rather than the Fourier spectral method \cite{shen2011spectral}.

 Therefore, based on the spectral methods of orthogonal polynomials, especially of their compact combinations that will be introduced in \cref{sec:c_p}, we develop the OPNO to efficiently and reliably solve non-periodic PDEs that are subject to the Dirichlet, Neumann, and Robin BCs.
 We focus on Chebyshev polynomials throughout this paper.
 The methodology, however, is also feasible for neural operators with other bases such as Legendre, Jacobi, Laguerre, Hermite polynomials, or spherical harmonic functions for specific problems, e.g., those on the cylindrical, spherical, or unbounded domain.
 However, such issues will not be addressed here.
 Furthermore, hybrid bases are useful for solving separable multi-dimensional problems or coupled equations with different BCs under the SOL framework.